Kathryn Walker: Biography

-Career
+Stage and film career

 Walker's career began on the off-Broadway New York stage with her performance in Slag in 1971.
-On Broadway she appeared in The Good Doctor (1974), A Touch of the Poet (1977), Private Lives (1983) and Wild Honey (1986), among others.
-She also has been a sporadic presence on daytime drama, including Search for Tomorrow and Another World, and received an Emmy award for her outstanding performance as First Lady Abigail Adams in PBS's 13-part epic miniseries The Adams Chronicles (1976).
-On film, she has co-starred or played secondary femme roles in Blade (1973), Slap Shot (1977), Girlfriends (1978), and Rich Kids (1979), and she also played John Belushi's wife in the dark, oddball comedy Neighbors (1981).
+On Broadway she appeared in The Good Doctor (1974), A Touch of the Poet (1977), Private Lives (1983), and Wild Honey (1986), among others.
+She has also been a sporadic presence on daytime drama, including Search for Tomorrow and Another World, and she received an Emmy award for her outstanding performance as First Lady Abigail Adams in PBS's 13-part epic miniseries The Adams Chronicles (1976).
+On film, she has co-starred or played secondary femme roles in Blade (1973), Slap Shot (1977), Girlfriends (1978), and Rich Kids (1979), and she also played John Belushi's wife in the oddball dark comedy Neighbors (1981).
 Walker also narrated two PBS reality series, Frontier House (2002) and Colonial House (2004), based on the format of experiential history.

-With the late William Alfred, she co-founded The Athens Street Company.
+She co-founded The Athens Street Company with William Alfred.
 In 1997, she was Rothschild Artist in Residence at Radcliffe College.
-Her six-part documentary series The Millennium Journal has been shown on the PBS cable channel Metro Arts.
-Over the years, she has become a strong force outside of acting.
-She has helmed many of the 92nd Street Y's classical theater productions, directing and/or adapting plays such as Euripides' Hekabe (2004); Sophocles' Elektra (2002); Euripides' Medea (2001); The Bacchae of Euripides (2000); and her own adaptation of Fagles' The Iliad (2006).
+Her six-part documentary series The Millennium Journal was shown on the PBS cable channel Metro Arts.

+She has directed many of the 92nd Street Y's classical theater productions, among them Euripides' Hekabe (2004); Sophocles' Elektra (2002); Euripides' Medea (2001); The Bacchae of Euripides (2000); and her own adaptation of Fagles' The Iliad (2006).
 She lives in both New York City and Tesuque, New Mexico.

+Literary career

 In 2008, her novel, A Stopover in Venice was published.